ActionSA's GNU Performance Tracker

 Education

-Data Source: StatsSA; Department of Basic Education Annual Reports
+Data Source: NSC Examination Reports, Basic Education School Realities Reports

 The student support metric tracks the number of students funded by the National Student Financial Aid Scheme (NSFAS).
 This metric is crucial for assessing the government’s commitment to expanding access to higher education, particularly for students from low-income backgrounds.
 ActionSA believes that NSFAS must support at least one million students each year to fulfil its mandate of promoting equity and opportunity.